On some exact solutions of heavenly equations in four dimensions: Some new classes of exact solutions and their non-invariance

-These above classes of exact solutions have been obtained, by solving systems of second-order linear equations together with Legendre-transformed second heavenly equation (\ref{heavenly_leg}), they are determined up to arbitrary constants, because we may choose each of the function $g_{j}=f(\Sigma_{j})$, as $f(\varepsilon_{1} + \varepsilon_{2} \Sigma_{j})$, where $\varepsilon_{1}, \varepsilon_{2}$ are arbitrary constants.
+These above classes of exact solutions have been obtained, by solving systems of second-order linear equations together with Legendre-transformed second heavenly equation (\ref{heavenly_leg}), they are determined up to arbitrary constants, because we may choose each of the function $g_{j}=f(\Sigma_{j})$, as $f(\delta + \varepsilon \Sigma_{j})$, where $\delta, \varepsilon$ are arbitrary constants.
 Let us {\em \bf fix} now the functions $g_{k}, (k=1,...,4)$ in found classes of solutions, but such that the conditions (\ref{wyzn_rown}) (together with (\ref{w_rowne})), (\ref{wyzn_wys1}) (together with (\ref{w_wysokie})) and (\ref{wyzn_wys2}) (together with (\ref{w_rowne})), are satisfied, correspondingly.
 For example, if we choose $g_{j}=\exp{(\Sigma_{j})}$ in the above found classes of solutions, we obtain solutions similar to the solutions given either by (\ref{rozw_malykh2004}) and (\ref{w_rownsym}) or by (\ref{rozw_malykh2004}) and (\ref{w_wyssym}), if $n=4$.
-So, having no functional arbitrariness, the solutions, belonging to these above classes with fixed functions $g_{k}, (k=1,...,4)$, cannot satisfy in addition the first-order equation (\ref{killing_leg}).
-Hence, Killing equation (\ref{killing_leg}), cannot be tautology for the solutions belonging to these above classes, for the Legendre-transformed potential $\Pi(x,r,t,z)$, satisfying (\ref{potencjal_transf}), and for suitable choice of the functions $q,c,e,\rho,\sigma,\psi$ and the constants $a,k$.\\
+So, having no functional arbitrariness, the solutions, belonging to these above classes with fixed functions $g_{k}, (k=1,...,4)$, cannot satisfy in addition the first-order equation (Killing equation derived in \cite{malykh2004}).
+Hence, this equation cannot be tautology for the solutions belonging to these above classes, for the Legendre-transformed potential $\Pi(x,r,t,z)$, satisfying corresponding equation (derived in \cite{malykh2004}), and for suitable choice of the functions $q,c,e,\rho,\sigma,\psi$ and the constants $a,k$.\\

 Thus, we have showed that the metric (\ref{metryka_leg}) with $\vartheta$, being a solution, belonging to the classes, given by (\ref{rozw_suma}) and $\Sigma_{1} = a_{1} x + a_{2} r + a_{3} t + a_{4} z + \beta_{2},...,\Sigma_{4} = d_{1} x + d_{2} r + d_{3} t + d_{4} z + \beta_{5} $ (where in the case of the system (\ref{eq_symm1})-(\ref{eq_symm3}), the coefficients satisfy the relations (\ref{wsp_eq_symm}) and in the case of the system (\ref{high_symm1})-(\ref{high_symm3}), the coefficients satisfy the relations (\ref{wsp_high_symm1}) or (\ref{wsp_high_symm2})) and the functions $g_{j}, (j=1,...,4)$ are fixed, does not possess Killing vector. \\